-When choosing the right lumen output for your LED lighting project (as opposed to watts, which are used for antiquated halogen lights), you should consider factors like the desired effect and mood, your lighting objectives, and the size of the subject being lit.
+When choosing the right lumen output for your LED lighting project (as opposed to watts, which are used for antiquated halogen bulbs), there are some key factors to consider.
+These include the desired effect and mood, your lighting objectives, and the size of the subject being lit.

-We generally categorize the lumen output by four different light levels.
-Let’s review when and how to apply these light levels to landscape lighting design.
+Generally, we categorize the lumen output into four different light levels.
+Let’s review these output levels and how to apply them in landscape lighting design.

 Light Level 1

 Light Level 1 is our lowest lumen output range at 80 to 120 lumens.
 We recommend Light Level 1 for lighting subjects at ground level to about 6 to 10 feet in height.
-Generally, this includes back porches, decks, sidewalks, bushes, shrubs, hedgerows, and other plant material.
-We also recommend using wide beam angles to wash light evenly across these subjects.
-To achieve this effect, we recommend using landscape lighting fixtures including deck lighting, path lighting, and area lighting rather than harsh spotlights.
-Remember, the goal here is cohesion and by using low and wide beam spreads to wash low levels of light across plants and shrubs rather than create abrasive hot spots that leave areas dark.
+Generally, this includes back porches, decks, sidewalks, bushes, shrubs, hedgerows, and other plant materials.

 Light Level 2